mxconda/mxconda.github.io/index.md

 ### complementary software collection for macromolecular crystallography

 ## Focus

-- the latest versions of rapidly developed programs - for quick feedback loop, and
+- the latest* versions of rapidly developed programs - for quick feedback loop, and
 - open-source programs that otherwise may be hard to install

+(\* we aim to update it once a week -- Tuesday lunchtime GMT)

 ## MXconda is